arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	}
 	````

-1. You will be using a **PhotoDataServiceContext** to interact with Table Storage, so add a new **GetPhotoContext** private method at the bottom of the class for creating the context.
+1. You will be using a **PhotoDataServiceContext** to interact with Table Storage, so add a new **GetPhotoContext** private method at the bottom of the class to create the context.

 	(Code Snippet - _GettingStartedWindowsAzureStorage - Ex3-TableStorageGetPhotoContext_)